Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 The goal of this section is to review previous works related to the problem of the present manuscript.
 This allows us to motivate the problem and to compare our results to what already exists in the literature.

 The latter is the sole object of section \ref{conjecture} where we express the conjectured asymptotic behaviour of charged scalar fields, obtained by heuristic considerations in \cite{HodPiran1}.
-The former is the object of section \ref{interior}, which summarizes the conditions to apply the results of \cite{Moi}, as one of the main motivation for the study of the exterior we perform.
+The former is the object of section \ref{interior}, which summarizes the conditions to apply the results of \cite{Moi}, as one of the main motivation for the study of the exterior we present.

-The previous known results for this model are essentially all proved on Minkowski space-time, although outside spherical symmetry \footnote{Outside spherical symmetry, dynamics of the Maxwell equation notably are much richer and the Maxwell field cannot be reduced to the charge, unlike in the present paper.} .
+The previous known results for this model are essentially all proved on Minkowski space-time, although outside spherical symmetry.
 They either count crucially on conformal symmetries, a method that cannot be generalized easily to black hole space-times, or on the fact that the charge in the Maxwell equations has to tend to $0$ towards time-like infinity.
 This fact greatly simplifies the analysis on Minkowski but is not true on black hole space-times because the charge asymptotes a finite generically non-zero value $e$.
 These works are discussed in section \ref{chargedprevious}.

 Finally in section \ref{uncharged}, we review some of the numerous works on wave equations on black holes space-time.
 This is the uncharged analogue $q_0=0$ of the equations we study.
 This is the occasion to review the $r^p$ method which is central to our argument and its application to proving exact Price's law tail in \cite{Latetime}.